-I was born and raised in Evanston.
-I went to Dartmouth College and graduated with a B.A. in Psychology before earning a Masters in Teaching from National Louis University in 1990.
+Beth was born and raised in Evanston.
+She went to Dartmouth College and graduated with a B.A. in Psychology before earning a Masters in Teaching from National Louis University in 1990.

-I taught in Roycemore’s Middle School from 1990 thru 2004 before taking off a few years to stay at home with my kids.
-I returned to Roycemore in 2012 as an Upper School math teacher.
-It may make me a geek, but I think that math is fun.
-I love the linear step-by-step process of algebra AND the out-of-the-box thinking that is sometimes necessary to solve less traditional problems.
-I also think that the practical applications of math are just as important as the traditional high school curriculum, which is why I do group projects on buying a car and buying a house in my Algebra II classes.
+She taught in Roycemore’s Middle School from 1990 thru 2004 before taking off a few years to stay at home with her kids.
+She returned to Roycemore in 2012 as an Upper School math teacher.
+It may make her a geek, but she thinks that math is fun.
+She loves the linear step-by-step process of algebra AND the out-of-the-box thinking that is sometimes necessary to solve less traditional problems.
+She also thinks that the practical applications of math are just as important as the traditional high school curriculum, which is why she does group projects on buying a car and buying a house in her Algebra II classes.

-When I’m not teaching, I love to read, hike, and hang out with the animals at the Evanston Animal Shelter.
+When she is not teaching, she loves to read, hike, and hang out with the animals at the Evanston Animal Shelter.

 I teach because I really like high school kids, and I want to help give them the tools they need to succeed in higher level math classes and in life.

 Roycemore is a safe place to learn and to be yourself.
 There is no cookie cutter philosophy — every student is an individual and is treated that way.
 And with an average of 8-10 kids in my classes, I can really get to know and support all of my students.